krishgondaliya/krishgondaliya/README.md

 - ⚡ Fun fact: ...
 -->
 - 🙋‍♂️ I'm a programming enthusiast with hands-on experience in variety of software engineering projects and actively learning competitive programming .
 I have a strong foundation in algorithms, data structures, and core computer science concepts, and I'm constantly seeking opportunities to apply my skills in real-world projects.
-- 🎯 My interests includes Full-Stack, distributed technologies, client-server protocols, and API design.
-I'm also keen on mobile app development for iOS/macOS and cloud computing.
+- 🎯 My interests includes Full-Stack, distributed technologies, Generative AI, and API design.
 - 🔭 I’m currently working on Neural Networks in Machine Learning for a research.
 - 🌱 I’m currently learning Full-Stack Development and Dev-Ops.
 - 👯 I’m looking to collaborate with other content creators and join a collaborative team.